BenceLovas/beo-surface/README.md

       - input fields shrinks
       - small color 'balls' appear from the icon - slide out from beneath it
   - add color indicators where I display skills - if possible

+- new items shoul appear nicly
+- should skill add to emp panel close after emp creation?

 - display somehow when a skill is removed from a employee by deleting the skill itself
 - take printscreens of versions and upload it to the repo - sometimes it happens that I overdo something when I watch the UI too much